joshhalley/LTRENT-2527-CLEUR-2023/Task 2 Swagger/Task2.md

 ![postman](/images/sw2.png)

-Click Try it Out to Execute the API call; upon execution, scroll down and observe the results created.
+Click Try it Out to Execute the API call; upon execution, scroll down and observe the CURL request and results retunred.

 ![postman](/images/sw3.png)